 Baby teeth may come out at any time and in any place.
 You may find the baby teeth on the carpet, stuck in a play toy, or in your pet's fur.
 Most often, the lost teeth are hard to find.
 Many animals swallow them, which is normal and not harmful to your pet.

-The gums should heal quickly after the baby tooth loss.
-The adult teeth are more dense, bright white and much larger than the outgoing baby teeth.
+The gums should heal quickly after the loss of a baby tooth.
+The adult teeth are more dense, bright white, and much larger than the outgoing baby teeth.

 What to Look for as Adult Teeth Come In